fpdevil/rise_of_machines/LogisticRegression.md

 The input variables may also be known with other names like `predictors`, `independent variables`, `features` or sometimes as just `variables`.
 The output variables may also be known as `response` or `dependent` variables.

-With the above example of Car, we can write an equation representing some kind of relation between the car mileage (Y) and the input parameters as below.
+With the above example of Car, we can write an equation representing some kind of relation between the car mileage (𝑌) and the input parameters (𝑋𝑛) as below.

 `Y = 𝑤₀𝑋₀ + 𝑤₁𝑋₁ + 𝑤₂𝑋₂ + 𝑤₃𝑋₃`

-`𝑤₀` refers to the bias unit, and is an additional input value that we provide
-    for `𝑋₀ = 1`
+`𝑤₀` refers to the bias unit, and is an additional input value that we provide for `𝑋₀ = 1`

 With that, the equation becomes `Y = bias + 𝑤₁𝑋₁ + 𝑤₂𝑋₂ + 𝑤₃𝑋₃`

-or `Y = f(X) + ϵ`       (where `ϵ` is the error term)
+or `Y = f(X) + ϵ`       (where `ϵ` is the error term or bias)

-where `bias` is the error term
+Here `bias` is the error term and

-       the coefficients 𝑤₁, 𝑤₂ and 𝑤₃ are the coefficients of independent variables, obtained as the best mathematical fit of specified model or equation.
+The weight coefficients 𝑤₁, 𝑤₂ and 𝑤₃... are the coefficients of independent variables, obtained as the best mathematical fit of specified model or equation.

 A coefficient indicates the impact of each independent variable on the outcome variable adjusting for all other independent variables.
-The model serves two purposes.
+Such a model serves two purposes.

   1. It can predict the value of dependent variable for new values of independent variables
   2. It can help describe the relative contribution of each independent variable to dependent variable,